 CLAT 2026 Syllabus Section-wise Weightage - Most to Least

 The CLAT 2026 syllabus is designed to test whether the candidates possess the basic skills and aptitude required to pursue a career in law.
 The five subjects of the CLAT UG syllabus 2026 test some common and some subject-specific skills.
 The common skills tested in the CLAT syllabus are those personality traits that will be required for anyone interested in pursuing the legal profession.
 Such skills include critical thinking and analytical skills.
 The subject-specific skills tested in the CLAT syllabus are different for each subject.
-Let's explore each subject in depth.
+Let's do the section-wise breakdown of the CLAT syllabus in depth.

 CLAT 2026 Syllabus for English Language and Comprehension